curv3d/curv/New_Syntax.md

   * [a,b,c] is an alternate list syntax.
 * f(x,y)=... is pattern matching on a list.
 * `[i..j step k]` becomes `i..j by k`, is a list, not a generator.
+* ...a converts list to sequence generator (ES6 spread operator)

 Records.
 * {a: 10, f(x): x+1} is a record.
 No = because no scope.